 Welcome Week is a good chance to get your bearings so you don't go wandering into the wrong lecture theatre.
 Make use of our maps and directions before you arrive, and when you get here take some time to discover why our campus has been named among the top 10 most beautiful in the world.

 You should also take the chance to visit our Student Centre, where our team can assist you with administrative matters like student cards, class timetables, examinations, and HECS and other fees.
 You’ll find it on Level 3, Jane Foss Russell Building on the Darlington side of our main campus.

 Don’t forget to log into our Wi-Fi network for free unlimited access on campus using your Unikey and password.

-A three-day program of activities and entertainment from 20 – 22 February 2019, Australia’s biggest orientation festival is where you can join clubs and societies (there are more than 200 to choose from) enjoy free entertainment and pick up some goodies while you soak up the atmosphere of university life.
+Australia’s biggest orientation festival is where you can join clubs and societies (there are more than 200 to choose from) enjoy free entertainment and pick up some goodies while you soak up the atmosphere of university life.